Bronson-Made Reel Models For Sears, Roebuck & Co.

 The No.312.3125 was a standard jeweled level-wind without an A-B-L adjustment.
 We presently have no photo, except for the original red box shown below.

 The No.312.3126 (shown below in the first 3 photos) was the same version, but with the A-B-L switch on the face plate.
 It is only stamped with the “BELMONT” model name.
 Both of these models were produced from 1936 to 1941.
 The box photos are courtesy of Daryl Rodenberger.

 “Belmont” No. 312.3500 and No. 312.3600 by Bronson

-The second reel is the No.312.3600.
+The second reel in the first four photos is the No.312.3500.
 This was a very ornate version, with the engraved “fishing scene” on the side plates and engraved crank handle.
-Otherwise, it’s the same as the No.312.3500.
-It is stamped “BELMONT No.312.3600” on the inside, just above the spool.
-The first two photos are courtesy of Chuck Castle.
+Otherwise, it’s the same as the No.312.3600.
+It is stamped “BELMONT No.312.3500” on the inside, just above the spool.
+The last two photos are courtesy of Chuck Castle.